TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 How does Ansible execute the jobs?

 Ansible executes jobs by connecting to remote hosts via SSH (by default) and running tasks defined in playbooks or ad-hoc commands.
-It utilizes modules on the remote hosts to perform tasks, collects results, and reports back to the control node.
+It utilizes modules on the remote hosts to perform tasks, collect results, and report back to the control node.

 How to connect the on-premise data center to AWS?